jonaspetersorensen/dotfiles/README.md

 Note that the parameter `--gpus=all` is the way to tell docker to use gpu, otherwise it will just use the cpu.

-You should not need to install nvidia container toolkit.
-The internetz says it has hardcoded dependencies on x11 versions and driver versions which will turn into a mess.

 ##### docker-compose + CUDA